Hernan-Perez/genetic-algorithm-trainer/README.md

 ## Future of the project
 There are some hardcoded elements that could be parameterized in a future to test the different results when changing their values.
 For example: the amount of hidden layers and the amount of nodes inside them, or adding different selection methods. <br/>
-Also at some point I should add different tracks to test the behaviour of a trained NN on a new track.
+Also at some point I should add different tracks to test the behaviour of a trained NN on a new track and add a functionality allowing to save and load a trained NN.